Sukkot

+On each day of the holiday it is a mitzvah, or commandment, to 'dwell' in the sukkah and to perform a shaking ceremony with a lulav (a palm frond) bound with myrtle and willow, and an etrog (the fruit of a citron tree), collectively known as the four species.
+The fragile shelter, the four species, the revived Simchat Beit HaShoeivah celebration's focus on water and rainfall, and the holiday's harvest festival roots, draw attention to people's dependence on the natural environment.

-In the Torah's description of the holiday, the idea of welcoming all guests and extending hospitality is intrinsic to the celebration.
+In the description of the holiday by rabbinical sources, the idea of welcoming all guests and extending hospitality is intrinsic to the celebration.
 Actual and symbolic "guests" (Aramaic: ushpizin) are invited to participate by visiting the sukkah.
-Specifically, according to the Zohar, seven "forefathers" of the Jewish people are to be welcomed during the seven days of the festival, in this order: Day 1: Abraham; Day 2: Isaac; Day 3: Jacob; Day 4: Moses; Day 5: Aaron; Day 6: Joseph; Day 7: David.
+Specifically, according to the Zohar, seven "forefathers" of the Jewish people are to be welcomed during the seven days of the festival, each day highlighting a different guest, usually in this order: Abraham; Isaac; Jacob; Moses; Aaron; Joseph; David.

 The holiday lasts seven days.
 The first day (and second day in the diaspora) is a Shabbat-like holiday when work is forbidden.
 This is followed by intermediate days called Chol HaMoed, during which certain work is permitted.
 The festival is closed with another Shabbat-like holiday called Shemini Atzeret (one day in the Land of Israel, two days in the diaspora, where the second day is called Simchat Torah).